-JR East facial recognition
+JR East facial recognition surveillance

 East Japan Railway Co.
-(JR East), Japan's largest passenger rail company, used facial recognition in metro stations across Tokyo during the Tokyo Olympics and Paralympics to identify released criminals, wanted suspects and people acting suspiciously.
+(JR East), Japan's largest passenger rail company, used facial recognition in metro stations across Tokyo during the Tokyo Olympics and Paralympics to identify released criminals, wanted suspects, and people acting suspiciously.

 However, the company's Victim Notification Service, which informed victims of crime of the identity of their attacker, later came under fire from privacy advocates concerned that the system may not be accurate and should not include released prisoners.